Code

 • The p-value measures surprise under the null — it is NOT the probability the null is true.

-• Permutation tests work for comparing groups without distributional assumptions — they only require exchangeability (e.g., random assignment).
+• Permutation tests work for comparing groups without distributional assumptions — they only require exchangeability under the null (which random assignment guarantees).

 • Next: Chapter 10 formalizes hypothesis testing — \(H_0\), \(H_1\), \(\alpha\), Type I/II errors, and power.